Dual Enrollment

 GNTC Admissions Requirements

-• Students must first meet with their high school counselor or dual enrollment coordinator to begin the process and obtain approval to participate.
+- Students must first meet with their counselor or Dual Enrollment coordinator at their high school, obtain approval to participate, and begin the process.
 Home school students and parents will meet with the Dual Enrollment Specialist in High School Initiatives at GNTC.

 Dual Enrollment Funding Process